Military

 Why don't we donate military services to African wildlife refuges to capture or kill poachers?
 We can do the same for fishing-factory ships that violate international agreements on catch-quotas.
 IMHO, that would be a wonderful opportunity to help endangered species and also gain outstanding public relations for our military.
 Jay Hanson

-Republicans are increasing the udget for the world's largest military.
+Republicans are increasing the budget for the world's largest military.
 They are the party of the military-industrial-congressional complex, war profiteers, war mongers, and have dreams of world dominating empire.
 Electing them guarantees loss of democracy, civil liberties.
 Ratcheting up of security, secrecy, universal surveillance, and a militarized, police state.

 Not coincidentally, the US is also the world's largest arms supplier.
 As a result, the arms industry is well funded and powerful.
 The NRA is its subsidiary.